On the Cohomology of the Classifying Spaces of Projective Unitary Groups

-The three operations, the suspension, the transpose, and the divided power operation, as described above, are enough to describe the homology of $K(\Pi,n)$ with coefficients in $\mathbb{Z}$ or $\mathbb{Z}/p$, at least when $\Pi$ is a finitely generated Abelian group.
+\end{proposition} The three operations, the suspension, the transpotence, and the divided power operation, as described above, are enough to describe the homology of $K(\Pi,n)$ with coefficients in $\mathbb{Z}$ or $\mathbb{Z}/p$, at least when $\Pi$ is a finitely generated abelian group.
 We start with the definitions of words and their heights and degrees.
-From now on we fix a prime number $p$.

 \begin{definition} We give parallel definitions in the cases when $p$ is odd and $p=2$. \begin{enumerate} \item By a \emph{word} we mean a sequence consists of the three symbols $\sigma, \varphi_{p},$ and $\gamma_{p}$ when $p$ is odd, or $\sigma,\gamma_{2}$ when $p=2$, where repetition is allowed.
 The \emph{height} of a word $\alpha$ is the total number of $\sigma$ and $\varphi_{p}$ in $\alpha$, counting repetition.
 We take the degree of the empty word to be $0$ and inductively define the degree of the words $\sigma\alpha, \varphi_{p}\alpha$ and $\gamma_{p}\alpha$ as follows: